Fridge.com Logo

 Proper Disposal of Old Units

 Got an old clunker you're ditching?
 Make sure you part ways responsibly.
 Refrigerants and metals from these old machines can wreak havoc on the environment if not dealt with properly.
 Swing by your local recycling center to drop off your appliance.
 They'll take care of it in a way that’s safe for everyone.
-For more on safely moving your fridge, see our guide here.
+For more on safely moving your fridge, see our guide how to move a fridge.

 Alternative Storage Solutions